Reference

 PR (Personal Record)

 Your best performance on a specific exercise or workout.
 Also called PB (Personal Best).
+Tracking PRs measures long-term progress.

 Training